-Charlotte Meek, the founder of Yorkshire brand The Stitch Society, delivered a fascinating talk at Meet the Manufacturer.
+Charlotte Meek, the founder of Yorkshire brand The Stitch Society, delivers a fascinating talk.
 She discusses branding and growing your business in the textile industry, but the lessons are relevant to all British businesses across any sector.
 It’s essential watching for anyone looking to build a brand in the UK today.

 Charlotte owns the successful brand The Stitch Society designing and manufacturing premium, luxury work aprons to artisans around the globe.
 But, in the early 1990s, when Charlotte graduated from university with a textiles degree, she faced an industry which was imploding.
 She felt that the lack of planning for the future left hundreds of businesses floundering, with a reliance on large retailers and that a lack of branding had damaged the textile industry.
 Today Charlotte sees an industry fighting back.